Leatherface: Portrayers

-When casting the character for the fourth film in the series, director Kim Henkel wanted an "androgynous type" for the role.
+Next Generation director Kim Henkel wanted an "androgynous type" for the role.
 To that effect, songwriter and actor Robert "Robbie" Jacks was brought on for the role, with Andy Cockrum, who also portrayed the Stuffed DPS Officer, serving as Jacks stunt double during certain scenes.
 According to Jacks, who was a homosexual: "[Leatherface's] androgyny was kind of inferred [sic] in the first movie, but because of the times, and because of the budget, it wasn't really brought forth."
 Special effects artist Joshua "J.M."
 Logan stated that Jacks was committed to bringing the character to life, spending hours during the make-up process.
 The Next Generation was a relatively low-budget production, forcing cast members to perform a majority of their own stunts during filming as they could not afford to hire stunt doubles.
-Stunt doubles would only be used in scenes where cast members could not perform the required action themselves.
+Stunt doubles were only used in scenes where cast members could not perform the required action themselves.
 Fellow cast member Tyler Cone recalled that Jacks had some difficulty with the physicality of the role, particularly in scenes involving Lisa Marie Newmyer and Renée Zellweger.
 A bruised Jacks and some of the actresses later confronted the producers after a particularly difficult time shooting, with the actor revealing in an interview on Sarah Bernhard's show Reel Wild Cinema, that he felt that the producers had played on the eagerness of the cast in order to get them to participate in hazardous working conditions.
-Members of the cast and crew would fondly remember Jacks as being a very kind and eager person to work with, Actor John Harrison would later recall Jacks to be a stark contrast to the character he played in the film, calling him a "very kind and gentle spirit".
+Cast and crew members remembered Jacks as being a very kind and eager person to work with, as actor John Harrison later recalled Jacks to be a stark contrast to the character he played in the film, calling him a "very kind and gentle spirit".